spbu-coding-2023/trees-4/README.md

 ## About Tree Lib

-Tree Lib is the kotlin library for working with 3 different binary tree implementations: Binary Search Tree(BST), AVL-Tree(AVL) and Red-Black Tree(RB).
+Tree Lib is the kotlin library for working with 3 different binary tree implementations: Binary Search Tree (BST), AVL-Tree (AVL) and Red-Black Tree (RB).

 ## How to use
-To init an object, you must provide key and value type
+To init an object, you must provide key and value type.
 ```
 val treeExample: BSTree<<Key>, <Value>>
 ```